kallaway/100-days-of-code/log.md

 **Today's Progress**: I did the Responsive Web Design Principles lessons and started CSS Flexbox lessons.

 **Thoughts**: I can't wait to get to the Responsive Web Design projects.

+### Day 8: January 13, 2019

+**Today's Progress**: I resumed CSS Flexbox lessons aftre skipping 3 days in a row - concentrating on some urgent backend project tasks.

+**Thoughts**: I'll try not to break my coding streak as much as possible.